 Moral Event Horizon: Cargill crosses a line when he plans to blow up Springfield with a small nuke.
-The kicker is that this plan would kill off thousands of (mostly) innocent people, including children.
+The kicker is that this plan would kill off thousands of supposedly (supposedly is a key word considering Springfield) innocent people, including children.
 And he knows this, and doesn't give a damn about the consequences.

 He crosses it even further when he attempts to shoot Homer, but not before Maggie drops a boulder on his head.